MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-basic-windows-runtime-component-in-cpp-and-calling-it-from-javascript-or-csharp.md

 }
 ```

 Add code to add the event listeners by replacing the existing call to WinJS.UI.processAll in app.onactivated in default.js with the following code that implements event registration in a then block.
-For a detailed explanation of this, see Create a "Hello World" app (JS).
+For a detailed explanation of this, see [Create a "Hello, World" app (JS)](/windows/uwp/get-started/create-a-hello-world-app-js-uwp).

 ```JavaScript
 args.setPromise(WinJS.UI.processAll().then( function completed() {